 Students are blocked from enrolling into closed (full) courses.
 Over-the-limit approvals may be issued – if classroom space permits – by the respective department.
 If approval is granted, a student must obtain a permission number from the department to register online for a closed course.

 Students may withdraw from a course (for a W grade) until the published withdrawal deadline.
-Students process withdrawals online via Student Self Service.
+Students process withdrawals online via NYU Albert Student Center.
 Withdrawn courses remain on the student’s transcript with a grade of W which is not calculated into the GPA.
 Once entered on the student’s record, a W grade cannot be changed to any other grade.
 An F grade is recorded for any student who ceases to attend a course without formally withdrawing in the required fashion by the deadline.
 Although formal approvals are not required, students are strongly encouraged to consult with their academic adviser, Financial Aid Office, and International Students Office prior to withdrawing from a course.
 A course withdrawal may impact academic progress, delay graduation, or affect a student’s enrollment status, Visa eligibility, and financial aid eligibility.

-Undergraduate students with an outstanding record or specialized competence may establish a maximum of16 credits toward the baccalaureate degree by passing comprehensive examinations.
+Undergraduate students with an outstanding record or specialized competence may establish a maximum of 16 credits toward the baccalaureate degree by passing comprehensive examinations.
 Each department within the School of Engineering determines the courses in which such an examination is available and the examination format.
 The student must obtain approval of the department/Instructor giving the course, their academic advisor and the Office of Undergraduate Academics.
 A grade of B+ or better is required to achieve credit by examination.
 Students registering for or attending a course at the School of Engineering may not subsequently take the examination for credit for this course or for a course with similar content.
 The examination may be taken only once.
-Students pay a fee to the Office of Student Financial Services before each examination.
+Students pay a fee to the Bursar's Office before each examination.
 The course and credits are posted on a student’s transcript without a grade and do not towards the residence requirement for a bachelor’s degree or for a degree with honors or towards the GPA.

 Department Consent requirements are placed on special courses at the request of the respective department.
 The department will therefore manage enrollment for this course by issuing permission numbers to those students permitted to enroll.

-CM 1004, CM 1014, CM 1024
+CM-UY 1004, CM-UY 1014, CM-UY 1024

-CS 1114, CS 1124, CS 1133
+CS-UY 1114, CS-UY 1124, CS-UY 1133

 MA-UY 1024, MA-UY 1154, MA-UY 1054, MA-UY 1124, MA-UY 1132, MA-UY 1252, MA-UY 1324, MA-UY 1424, MA-UY 914, MA-UY 954

 Undergraduate Students whose academic records indicate an unacceptable level of academic progress may be placed on final probation.
 To improve academic performance, students on final probation must meet with their advisor to develop a study program and are limited to a maximum of 12 credits per semester while on probation.

 Leaves of absence, if approved, are granted for a maximum of one year except in extreme cases, such as compulsory national service (if such service is for more than one year).
-Foreign students must also contact OISS.
-An approved leave of absence is an academic decision; it does not override OISS concerns.
+Foreign students must also contact OGS.
+An approved leave of absence is an academic decision; it does not override OGS concerns.
 The leave of absence counts towards the time limits for earning a degree.
 The approval of a leave of absence does not preclude subsequent academic disqualification.

-PhD Students: PhD students who have taken all required courses with minimum dissertation credits and have completed their doctoral research may register for up to two semesters of “maintenance of studies” with no tuition charge (Institute fees apply).
+PhD Students: PhD students who have taken all required courses with minimum dissertation credits and have completed their doctoral research may register for up to two semesters of “maintenance of matriculation” with no tuition charge (School fees apply).
 This category of registration officially maintains the student’s degree candidacy and extends the time to complete the writing and defending of the dissertation.
 Students who have not completed their doctoral research must continue to register for dissertation credits.

 MS Students: Under exceptional and well-documented circumstances, graduate students seeking a MS degree in a program that requires a MS thesis or MS project may, with the permission of the thesis or project adviser, request one semester of maintenance of study to complete the project or thesis.
 For permission to be granted, students must provide adequate written justification.

 Class permission numbers are generated by the department offering the respective course.
 Class permission numbers can override enrollment errors such as requisites, closed sections and department consent.
 Class permission numbers allow students to add a course, as long as the student uses the permission by the expiration date.
-Click here for a current list of department contacts for permission numbers.
+Click here for current list of department contacts for permission numbers.

 Requisites are set conditions required for enrollment into a course.
 Pre-requisite courses must be completed prior to enrollment.
 Co-requisites courses must be taken in conjunction with the requisite course during the same semester.
 Requisites are printed in the School of Engineering Catalog, the course syllabus, and PeopleSoft course information.
 Students will be blocked from enrollment into a course if set requisites are not complete or currently in-progress.
 Requisite overrides may only be issued by the respective department.
 If an override is permitted, the student must obtain a permission number from the department to register for the course online.
 Click here for current list of department contacts for permission numbers.